Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

 -   [HOSE](https://github.com/softpak/HOSE) - MInecraft server with multi-thread computing.
     Version: 1.11.2
     Discontinued

+-   [Hydrinity](https://github.com/duplexsystem/Hydrinity) - Hydrinity was a Tuinity fork with patches from some paper forks and the Lithium mod.
+It was removed when the developer moved to working on Yatopia, the current link is a fork before that happened.
+    Version: Unknown
+    Discontinued

 -   [ImanitySpigot](https://www.mc-market.org/resources/10770/) - ImanitySpigot provides you with a better PvP experience with smooth hit detection, customizable knockback and projectile enhancements.